exexexll/Bumpin.io/TERMS-OF-SERVICE.md

 ## 23. GENERAL PROVISIONS

 ### 23.1 Entire Agreement
-These Terms, together with the Privacy Policy and other incorporated documents, constitute the entire agreement between you and Napalm Sky.
+These Terms, together with the Privacy Policy and other incorporated documents, constitute the entire agreement between you and BUMPIn.

 ### 23.2 Severability
 If any provision is found unenforceable, the remaining provisions shall remain in full effect.